-There are two broad categories of tax authorities: primary authorities and secondary

-District Court, U.S. Tax Court, U.S. Court of Federal Claims, U.S. Circuit Court of Appeals, or authorities, such as tax research services, tax articles, newsletters, and textbooks.
+There are two broad categories of tax authorities: primary authorities and secondary authorities.
+Primary authorities are "official" sources of the tax law generated by the legislative branch (i.e., statutory authority issued by Congress), judicial branch (i.e., rulings by the U.S. District Court, U.S. Tax Court, U.S. Court of Federal Claims, U.S. Circuit Court of Appeals, or U.S. Supreme Court), or executive/administrative branch (i.e., IRS pronouncements).
+Secondary authorities are "unofficial" tax authorities that interpret and explain the primary authorities, such as tax research services, tax articles, newsletters, and textbooks.
 Secondary authorities may be very helpful in understanding a tax issue, but they hold little weight in a tax dispute (hence, the term "unofficial" tax authorities).
 Thus, tax advisors should always be careful to verify their understanding of tax law by examining primary authorities directly and never cite a secondary authority in a research memo.
 In Lakeisha's case, this is particularly important because her textbook is three years old.
-Thus, not only is the textbook not an
+Thus, not only is the textbook not an "official" tax authority, it may also be out of date.